Ergodic Theory: Nonsingular Transformations

 \begin{theorem}[\cite{RS89}] Let $ (X,{\cB} , \mu, T) $ be a ergodic non-atomic dynamical system such that $T$ has MSJ over a class $\mathcal M$ that is centralizer stable.
 Then $T$ is prime and the centralizer of $T$ consists of the powers of $T$. \end{theorem}

-A question that arises is whether if such nonsingular dynamical system (not of type II$_1$) exist.
-Expanding on Ornstein's original construction from \cite{Ornst}, Rudolph and Silva construct in \cite{RS89}, for each $0\leq \lambda\leq 1$, a nonsingular rank-one transformation $T_\lambda$ that is of type III$_\lambda$ and that has MSJ over a class $\mathcal M$ that is centralizer stable.
-Type II$_\infty$ examples with analogues properties were also constructed there.
-In this connection it is worth to mention the example by Aaronson and Nadkarni \cite{AN87} of II$_\infty$ ergodic transformations that have no factor algebras on which the invariant measure is $\sigma$-finite (except for the trivial and the entire ones); however these transformations are not prime.
+A question that arises is whether such nonsingular dynamical system (not of type $II_1$) exist.
+Expanding on Ornstein's original construction from \cite{Ornst}, Rudolph and Silva construct in \cite{RS89}, for each $0\leq \lambda\leq 1$, a nonsingular rank-one transformation $T_\lambda$ that is of type $III_\lambda$ and that has MSJ over a class $\mathcal M$ that is centralizer stable.
+Type $II_\infty$ examples with analogues properties were also constructed there.
+In this connection it is worth to mention the example by Aaronson and Nadkarni \cite{AN87} of $II_\infty$ ergodic transformations that have no factor algebras on which the invariant measure is $\sigma$-finite (except for the entire ones); however these transformations are not prime.